openamundsen/openamundsen.github.io/about.md

 openAMUNDSEN is licensed under the [MIT License](https://github.com/openamundsen/openamundsen/blob/main/LICENSE).

-The project is hosted at the research team "Human-environment systems research" [Department of Geography, University of Innsbruck](https://www.uibk.ac.at/geographie/mus/index.html.en).
+The project is curated by the research team "Human-environment systems research" [Department of Geography, University of Innsbruck](https://www.uibk.ac.at/geographie/mus/index.html.en).

 The project is supported by the Department of Geography and the Faculty of Geo- and Atmospheric Sciences of the University of Innsbruck.